sayami007/sails-graphql/README.md

 4. Open _**./graphql**_ folder and run the follwing command:
    `npm install`

+5. Run the project with following code:
+   `node index.js`

-5. Open the browser and run the following link for using graphql.
+6. Open the browser and run the following link for using graphql.
    > http://localhost:4000/